 The team names of Average Joe's Gym (Average Joe's) and Globo Gym (Purple Cobras) are similar to the names of the protagonists and antagonists (the G.I.
 Joe team and Cobra Command) in the Hasbro toy line G.I.
 Joe.

 The scene where they filmed The Dirty Sanchez (which is actually called The Garage Motor Club) is located only about two miles from a filming location in Private School (1983) where the Rolls Royce ended up in the pool.

 The trivia items below may give away important plot points.

-In the end of the movie, ESPN 8 announcer Cotton McKnight says "Do you believe in unlikelihoods?
+At the end of the movie, ESPN 8 announcer Cotton McKnight says, "Do you believe in unlikelihoods?
 Yes!"
-This comment is a play on the famous exclamation by Al Michaels when the USA beat Russia in hockey at the 1980 Olympics, "Do you believe in miracles?
-Yes!".
+This comment is a play on the famous exclamation by Al Michaels, when the USA beat Russia in hockey at the 1980 Olympics, saying, "Do you believe in miracles?
+Yes!"

 At the end of the movie when White Goodman commits a foot foul, his diatribe about being out here and working his butt off and the ref making a poor call like the one he made is meant to mock the similar diatribe made by Jimmy Connors at the 1991 U.S. Open when he said, "I'm out here at 39 years old working my butt off and you make a call like that!"

 The DVD contains a fake alternate ending where Average Joe's loses the final match, and the film goes to the credits as the announcer exclaims that they are going home with absolutely nothing.
 This was apparently sacked after test audiences were unhappy with the original ending (with Globo Gym winning).